TheRealOnogen/ltso/README.md

 4. look for your OS partitions (should be 512mb boot, 8gb swap and rest is OS)
 5. mount /dev/(OS partition) /mnt
 6. mount /dev/(boot partition) /mnt/boot (also mount it in /mnt/boot/efi if on uefi)
-7. chroot /mnt (arch-chroot /mnt if using archiso)
+7. arch-chroot /mnt (if using other iso, you have to do the steps like in debian or alpine)
 8. grub-install --target=i386-pc /dev/(your drive) (or grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB if using uefi)
 9. grub-mkconfig -o /boot/grub/grub.cfg|